Close Cookie Preference Manager

 COP is attended by the countries that signed the UN climate change treaty in 1994, the UN Framework Convention on Climate Change or ‘UNFCCC’.

 The world is currently not on track to keep global warming below 1.5℃.
-The recent WRI State of Climate Action 2022 report shows that of all the indicators of progress they monitor, not one is on track, and only a handful are close to the right direction and speed.
+The WRI State of Climate Action report shows that of all the indicators of progress they monitor, not one is on track, and only a handful are close to the right direction and speed.
 In fact, with current pledges from national governments, the UNFCCC has calculated we will see emissions increase by over 10% by 2030 from 2010.

 The good news is that scientists are predicting emissions will no longer rise after 2030, and the IEA’s recent analysis suggests that emissions from energy will peak by 2025—a historic turning point.

-COP is therefore critical because it provides an opportunity for world leaders to gather under a global spotlight and discuss how to take appropriate action, and for countries to commit to more ambitious targets.
-It is also fundamental for generating climate action funding, and at this COP particularly, funding for adaptation and reparations for damage and losses in developing countries.
+COP is therefore critical because it provides an opportunity for world leaders to gather under a global spotlight and discuss how to take appropriate action and for countries to commit to more ambitious targets.
+It is also fundamental for generating climate action funding and, at this COP particularly, funding for adaptation and reparations for damage and losses in developing countries.

-COP is often criticised for being too slow to deliver action, and for the gap between rhetoric and action.
+COP is often criticised for being too slow to deliver action and for the gap between rhetoric and action.

 To avoid irreversible climate impacts, we need to accelerate action.

-According to the recent State of Climate Action report, we need to reduce the annual rate of deforestation 2.5 times faster, increase efforts to phase-out coal generation sixfold, encourage people to shift to more sustainable diets five times faster, and increase global climate finance by roughly $460 billion every year this decade.
+According to the recent State of Climate Action report, we need to reduce the annual rate of deforestation 2.5 times faster, increase efforts to phase out coal generation sixfold, encourage people to shift to more sustainable diets five times faster and increase global climate finance by roughly $460 billion every year this decade.

 COP alone is unlikely to achieve this, and we cannot delay action for another year.
 While we need COP to help establish more ambitious climate commitments and encourage policies that incentivise the transition to a 1.5℃ pathway, we also need individuals and businesses to help drive action.
-In the words of the IPCC, every bit of warming matters, every year matters and every choice matters.
+In the words of the IPCC, every bit of warming matters, every year matters, and every choice matters.

-So, regardless of how successful COP is, or isn’t, there is a role for everyone and every organisation in urgent climate action.
+So, regardless of how successful COP is or isn’t, there is a role for everyone and every organisation in urgent climate action.
 We all take cues from each other.
 Whilst those with the greatest resource and responsibility should lead, we can only be successful when we all visibly act as one and create systemic change.
 Across the globe, there are multiple climate change movements as well as campaigns and consistent levels of support for action on climate change.
 This has helped create a supportive political environment for bolder national action.
 We are also seeing prominent businesses and enterprise coalitions asking for more from the government and each other.

 Consumption is one of the biggest drivers of climate change.
 So, we can all play our part in limiting the damaging effects of climate change by making more sustainable choices and signalling our intent to do so.